G0rg0ne/GaiaGuide/README.md

 - OpenAI for providing the GPT API
 - OpenWeather for weather data
 - Streamlit for the web application framework
-- FastAPI for the weather service
+- FastAPI for the microservices
 - All contributors who have helped improve this project